IzzatHalabi/microservices-staff/README.md

 # Microservices Staff Webservice

-This repository contains code for a RESTful webservice that I'm currently experimenting with in my free time.
+This repository contains code for a RESTful webservice using Spring Boot framework that I'm currently experimenting with in my free time.
 The webservice focuses on Staff items, and I plan to add more items in the future.

 ## How to Use This Repository